yleeyilin/tp/docs/UserGuide.md

 ### Rating a Contact : `rate`

-Gives a **person / staff / supplier / maintainer** contact from the Pooch Planner a performance rating.
+Gives a **person / staff / supplier / maintainer** contact from the Pooch Planner a performance rating so that cafe owners can track the performance of their contacts.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/rate-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">